harshdoshi999/phaser_firstgame/Readme.txt

-Extract in wamp and runt it.
+Extract in wamp and run it.